Martinez Hacienda: History

 During the Spanish colonial period, goods were either made locally or transported from Mexico City to Taos along the Spanish El Camino Real de Tierra Adentro trade route, of which the hacienda was the final northerly stop.
 El Camino Real trade is depicted in the hacienda museum's exhibits.
 He also traded goods along the Santa Fe Trail after it opened up in 1821.

 Severino Martinez built a flourishing mercantile business trading goods from Northern New Mexico, allowing him to send his son Antonio José Martínez to study for the priesthood in Durango, Mexico.
 Antonio José was a spiritual leader in Taos from 1826 to 1867.

 Severino lived at the hacienda until his death in 1827.
 In his will, Severino left his "vast" fortune, most of which was made through trade through Chihuahua, Mexico, to his six children, a nephew and 2 emancipated female servants.
 One of the emancipated women was his half-sister by his father.
-The Martinez family held on to the property when Mexico took control of New Mexico from Spain, and again when it became a United States territory and state.
+The Martinez family held on to the property when Mexico gained its independence from Spain, as New Mexico was part of New Spain then, just like all the other Mexican states were, then New Mexico was another Mexican state for 27 years until the United States forced Mexico to sell New Mexico along with the other northern States, at the end of the Mexican-American war.
+And it continued to be part of the Martinez family when it became a United States territory and state.
 It was sold in 1931 outside of the family and over the years fell into disrepair.
 It was purchased and reconstruction began in 1961 by Jerome Milord and his family.
 In 1969 or 1972 it was sold to the Kit Carson Memorial Foundation who restored the property.
 The hacienda was fully restored by 1982 to its state in 1820.